 He said he accepted the conclusions by these countries that the vaccine would still offer a certain degree of protection against the virus.
 He added the fact that no severe side effects or complications had been reported in trials across Brazil, Indonesia or Turkey, which also gave credence to the drug’s safety.

-“[CoronaVac] is an attenuated vaccine, developed with existing, time-tested technologies and is safer than other types in the West, because most of the vaccines already in use belong to this type … A vaccine must be first and foremost safe to use, before we focus on its effectiveness, and in this regard, CoronaVac is still above the WHO’s 50% baseline,” said Zhang.
+“[CoronaVac] is an inactivated vaccine, developed with existing, time-tested technologies and is safer than other types in the West, because most of the vaccines already in use belong to this type … A vaccine must be first and foremost safe to use, before we focus on its effectiveness, and in this regard, CoronaVac is still above the WHO’s 50% baseline,” said Zhang.

 An online survey of 5,000 Chinese netizens held by news portal NetEase in December found close to 70% of them would opt for Chinese-made vaccines when they were asked to choose from a pool of Chinese and Western-made drugs including Pfizer’s.